tearust/tea-docs/What_is_TEA?/TEA_vs_WASM.md

 # TEA is Based on waSCC, an Awesome WASM Runtime on the Server

-WaSCC, [wascc.dev](https://wascc.dev), is a dynamic, elastically scalable WebAssembly host runtime for securely connecting actors and capability providers.
-TEA uses waSCC (with small modifications) as the
-WASM runtime inside TEA modules.
+[WaSCC](https://wascc.dev), is a dynamic, elastically scalable WebAssembly host runtime for securely connecting actors and capability providers.
+TEA uses waSCC (with small modifications) as the WASM runtime inside TEA modules.
 You can check the TEA node internal diagram to see where the runtime is positioned.

 ![tea-node-internet-arch](https://teaproject.org/res/tea-node-arch.png)